MOTO2N FAQ

 I do but only if I find it interesting, and I DO NOT charge top dollar for projects I find interesting but know very little about or have very little experience with.
 Recent “interesting” projects include a 60s Sears/Puch Allstate 250, a 70s Triumph, a ’78 Honda Express w/ the wind-up starter, and more ancient dirtbikes, ATVs, and trikes than I have fingers to count.

 I need my bike fixed ASAP.
-Can you show up today?
+Can you come fix it today?

 No. I am NOT sitting on my ass just waiting for YOU to call me.
-I get more calls than I can handle, and, if you sound impatient, broke, unreasonable, or just flat out mean, I won’t return your call.
+I get more calls than I can handle, and, if you sound impatient, entitled, broke, unreasonable, or just flat out mean, I won’t even make an attempt to return your call.

 Nothing happens super-fast in the world of motorbikes unless everyone gets extremely lucky and everything breaks just right.
 It might take 3-4 days to return your call, and I’ll likely be booking for the next week or week after.
 If your bike needs parts, add another week AT LEAST.
 Sometimes two.